 Responsibilities will include, but are not limited to, the following:

-- Adopt The Immigrant Learning Center’s voice/tone across a variety of content.
+- Adopt The Immigrant Learning Center’s voice/tone across a variety of content

-- Research and implement best practices
+- Research best practices and measure results

 - U.S. work authorization